suhininalex/IdeaClonePlugin/index.md

-Plugin provides duplicated code inspections on-the-fly.
+This plugin provides advanced on-the-fly duplicated code inspections for IntelliJ IDEA (aka clone detection).

 #### Main features

+* Supports detection of
+  * exact clones
-- Searching exact source clones, clones with renamed tokens and gapped clones
+  * clones with renamed variables/types/etc.
+  * clones with gaps
-- Analyzing huge projects (millions lines of code)
+* Can analyze industry-size projects (with millions lines of code)
-- Providing clone inspections on-the-fly
+* Works on-the-fly, right as you type
-- Providing duplicated code fragments comparison
+* Provides duplicated code comparison
-- Analyzing Java/Kotlin files
+* Supports both Java and Kotlin (with more languages on the way)

-> Plugin requires additional memory up to 500 Mb per 1 million LOC
+> NB!
+The plugin requires an additional JVM memory of up to 500 Mb per 1

 #### General usage instructions
 * * *

 ##### Inspections

-Since the plugin is installed inspection is available.
-Use **Alt + Enter** to see all duplicated fragments.
+The plugin provides duplicated code inspection after the initial project indexing is complete: use Alt + Enter to see all duplicated fragments.

 ![](https://github.com/suhininalex/IdeaClonePlugin/blob/gh-pages/images/inspection.png?raw=true)